futin/crowd-sourcing/README.md

     1. It is automatically created upon successful authorization
     2. It comes with 2 roles: admin and user
-    3. Admin - can perform CRUD operations on AuthUser model, remove other users etc
+         - admin: can perform CRUD operations on AuthUser model, remove other users etc
-    4. User - can update it's own profile, create nominations, fetch other nominations etc
+         - user: can update it's own profile, create nominations, fetch other nominations etc
-    5. User can issue nominations, or be a Nominee - user nominated by some other user.
+    3. User can issue nominations, or be a Nominee - nominated by some other user.
+    4. Each month user receives new set of points to assign.
+Points are appended to already existing points.

 ### Category